 - Mirroring their body language.
 Not everything, of course, can come across as a little strange.
 Mirroring body language is a great way to show empathy and build trust.

 Move onto the reason you are chatting to them

 Once the ice has been broken and your client is visibly more relaxed, you can move to the reason why you are chatting to them.

-To get into the reasons why they are struggling, it’s best to start asking them questions as to why they might not be losing weight.
+To understand why they are struggling, it’s best to ask them why they might not lose weight.

 Listen to their answers and formulate your next question from that.

 Listening carefully is key here because it will guide you as to where you need to go next.

 Take the time to formulate your next question, even if there is silence for a few moments.